Personal brandingFind a job

 Understanding your Personal Brand and how to use it is essential in the current job market.

-So what is it?
-It is you as a product, marketed and sold to employers.
-It is everything you have to offer, from the basic stuff like skills and experience, to the more personal things like attitude, tone of voice, and personality.
-Your Personal Brand should help you stand out from other graduates, and it will also help to define where you would like your career to head, and keep you on track in that direction.
+It's everything you have to offer, from the basic stuff like skills and experience, to the more personal things like attitude, tone of voice, and personality.
+Your Personal Brand should help you stand out from other graduates, and it'll also help to define where you would like your career to head and keep you on track in that direction.

-A graduate with a strong Personal Brand will display consistency across every stage of their job applications, and in their online and offline presence.
+A graduate with a strong Personal Brand will display consistency across every stage of their job applications, as well as in their online and offline presence.

-Once you have that figured out, practice telling people your story in a few minutes or less - this is your personal pitch which you will likely deliver time and again to prospective employers, both in person and in your applications.
+Once you're feel comfortable, practice telling people your story in a few minutes or less.
+This is your personal pitch, which you will likely deliver time and again to prospective employers - both in person and in your applications.

-It is a good idea to think about how you can use online platforms to further your Personal Brand.
-Whether it is a Pinterest or Polyvore account following developments in Fashion with an eye on a career in Buying and Merchandising, or a blog giving your opinion and thoughts on the economy with the intention of pursuing a career in Banking, these platforms can provide solid evidence to employers that you are committed to your chosen field, and can help to enhance your Commercial Awareness.
+Whether you've got an Instagram account following Fashion trends and your eye on a career in Buying and Merchandising, or a blog giving your opinion and thoughts on the economy with the intention of pursuing a career in Finance, these platforms can provide solid evidence to employers that you are committed to your chosen field, and can help to enhance your Commercial Awareness.